Vinzent03/obsidian-advanced-uri/README.md

 To get the URI in a more convenient way you can use the commands to copy Advanced URI.
 Just search for `Advanced URI`.
 When you are in a heading or block with a reference an URI to navigate to it, is copied to your clipboard.
 Otherwise a modal is opened, where you can type in your data that should be written to the current file.

+## Types of file identification

+### Frontmatter support (For example UUID)
+Some users prefer to navigate to specific notes per UUID instead of the file path to be able to rename these files, but to keep the link still working.

+If you enable that option in the setting, every generated command with the `filepath` parameter is replaces with the `uid` parameter.
+The uid is either read from the frontmatter or generated and then written to the frontmatter.

+Navigating is always supported and doesn't need the setting to be enabled.
+Every command with the `filepath` parameter can be replaced with the `uid` parameter.

+### File name
+`filename` prefers just the file name, like when linking via `[[fileName]]`.
+In addition, it supports aliases.
+It can be used everywhere where `filepath` is used.

+### File path
+Properly encoded full path of the file.

 ## Writing

 | /         | parameters                     | explanation                                                         |